-- 97. Transport issues in general, and road safety in particular, are of interest to disabled people.
-Road related injuries are both a major cause of disability, as well as some people with existing disabilities being more vulnerable transport system users compared to other New Zealanders.
-Ensuring disabled people can get from one place to another easily and safely is also a key outcome for the New Zealand Disability Strategy 2016-26. - 98.
-Representatives of disability groups, including the Disabled Persons Assembly, have been engaged during the development of the strategy and have participated in the reference group process. - 99.
+- Representatives of disability groups, including the Disabled Persons Assembly, have been engaged during the development of the strategy and have participated in the reference group process. - 95.
 During the initial engagement programme, disability groups expressed some concerns about use of footpaths by users of scooters, bicycles and mobility scooters as part of the Accessible Streets Package.
 They also noted that the current infrastructure guidelines and standards do not adequately meet their needs.